Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether the group of semi-wholesalers at Akola were liable to be assessed to income-tax and excess profits tax as (i) an unregistered firm or (ii) an association of persons in respect of the total profit distributed amongst them under the Government formula.
+Issues: Whether the semi-wholesalers were liable to be assessed to income-tax and excess profits tax as an unregistered firm or as an association of persons.

-Conclusion: The eleven semi-wholesalers were neither partners carrying on a business nor an association of persons for the purposes of income-tax or excess profits tax; they could not be assessed as an unregistered firm or as an association of persons.
+Conclusion: The semi-wholesalers were not assessable as an unregistered firm or as an association of persons.